 - A copy of your passport or citizenship certificate - (Please note: that Australian Citizens who do not have an Australian Citizenship Certificate or Australian Passport can prove their citizenship by providing a certified copy of: Australian full birth certificate (if born on or before 19 August 1986), OR Australian full birth certificate (if born on or after 20 August 1986) together with proof that at least one parent was either an Australian Citizen or Australian Permanent Resident at time of birth).

 - Where you have changed your name you will need to upload satisfactory evidence (e.g. marriage certificate, divorce certificate, change of name by deed poll etc.)

-- A copy of your Visa - evidence needs to include your name and visa status
+- A copy of your Visa - that includes your name, visa status and expiration date

-- A copy of your University transcript (an unofficial copy is acceptable) - evidence must include University name and/or logo, Student Name and details and academic results
+- A copy of your University transcript (an unofficial copy is acceptable from Australian Medical Council (AMC) accredited medical school only) - evidence must include University name and/or logo, Student Name and details and academic results

 - A current resume/curriculum vitae